FERRY + HOTEL

 Business travel is expected to grow to $1.6 trillion in annual spend by 2020.

-The year 2017 saw $1.3 trillion spend on global business travel.
+The year 2017 saw $1.3 trillion spent on global corporate travel.

 Business travel spending is expected to top $1.7 trillion USD by 2022.

-Americans go on over 400 million long-distance business trips annually.
+Americans go on over 400 million long-distance work trips annually.

-Most business trips are less than 250 miles in length.
+Most work trips are less than 250 miles in length.

 It’s estimated that fewer than 7% of business trip destinations are more than 1,000 miles away from their point of origin.